noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 ##### serverless

+- not as extreme (implementation wise) as microservices
+- currently restricted by the available cloud technology for advanced use-cases

+- backend as a service: abstracts security (e.g. authnz), operational (e.g. logging), and database (e.g. RDS) implementation details away for the core application

+- function as a service: simple utilities callable over a network

+#### decentralized

+- blockchain....

+##### Peer-to-Peer

+- extends the the client-server architecture, utilizing a decenralized system in which peers communicate with each other directly
+  - abstraction X...
+  - communication:
+    - clients can connect to each other for services and connect to the server generally to retrieve the list of available clients
+- key concepts:
+  - clients are `peers` and share work + responsibilities
+- advantages:
+- disadvantages:
+- examples:

 ### communication architecture

 - todo: i just havent focused on the networking layer enough

 ### Yielding Architecture

+- todo: see the other provisioning docs for specific patterns

 ### Architecture (the A in HECCYA)